0xAlec/infrastructure-notes/Networked Systems.md

 *UDP* - User Datagram Protocol, does not establish a connection and sends pockets of data without checking if they are successfully received or not.
 Suitable for low-latency applications like video gaming or streaming.

+## Types of Proxies

-*Reverse proxy* - directs incoming requests to appropriate servers. reverse proxies can be used for load balancing, security, caching, SSL, URL rewriting, compression, and service discovery.
+- *Reverse proxy* - directs incoming requests to appropriate servers. reverse proxies can be used for load balancing, security, caching, SSL, URL rewriting, compression, and service discovery.
+- *Forward proxy* - sits on a client's network and directs outgoing traffic to appropriate server. useful for enforcing security policies
+- *Ingress proxy* - typically used in Kubernetes (and implemented as a pod), ingress proxies routes traffic to servers in k8s clusters based on the incoming request's URL or hostname. used to expose multiple services through a single IP or hostname, and provide a single entry point for external traffic into a cluster

+North-south (*ingress/egress*) is terminology used to describe inbound requests (to a cluster), while east-west (*service to service*) is used to describe intracluster communication.
+Ingress proxies like KIC (*Kubernetes Ingress Controller*) is typically used to proxy request into and out of k8s clusters, while service meshes facilitate traffic between k8s services.

+## Traffic Control

+- Rate limiting - restricts # of requests by a given user in a time period
+- Circuit breaker - prevent cascading failures by monitoring for service failures. e.g. when # of requests fail past a set threshold, return an immediate error response to clients as soon as the requests arrive, throttling traffic that would otherwise result in high latency and delayed timeouts which may cause an overall failure of the application

+## Traffic Splitting

+- *Debug routing* - deploy but allow access via session cookie, ID, etc.
+- *Canary deployment* - test stability of a new deployment, move a test group to the new version - if crashes or errors happen, return clients to the stable version. if successful, can start a gradual and controlled migration
+- *A/B testing* - 50/50, choose based on KPIs
+- *Blue green deployment* - downtime for upgrades is unacceptable. keep old version (blue) in production while deploy the new version (green) into the same production environment. use a canary deployment to incrementally move users. useful for zero downtime deployments + easy rollbacks.

+## Load Balancing

-Can provide load balancing at the application layer (load balancing requests to a load balancer) through reverse proxies like Envoy.
+Can provide load balancing at the application layer (load balancing requests to a load balancer) through reverse proxies like Envoy or ELB/ALB.

 Multiple load balancers can provide high availability, scalability, and geographic distribution (I believe AWS ELB/ALB is already configured for multi-region).
 However, this increases architecture complexity.

+### **Application Load Balancer vs Network Load Balancer**

-ALB - L7, can route requests based on geographical location of the client. path-based routing, host-based routing, redirects, etc. best suited for HTTP/HTTPS traffic
+- ALB - L7, can route requests based on geographical location of the client. path-based routing, host-based routing, redirects, etc. best suited for HTTP/HTTPS traffic
-NLB - L4, Route53 latency-based routing to route traffic to optimal NLB endpoint based on IP protocol data. best suited for routing TCP/UDP
+- NLB - L4, Route53 latency-based routing to route traffic to optimal NLB endpoint based on IP protocol data. best suited for routing TCP/UDP

 Load balancing at different network layers is optimized for different workloads:

 - L7 - based on content of request (session, content, type) - useful for when you want to route requests based on application logic
 - L4 - IP address and transport protocol (client IP, server IP, port #) - useful for when you want to route requests based on network topology or high-throughput low-latency workloads

-*Target Groups* - listeners receive requests and decide which target group to forward the request. requests are then routed to instances, containers, or IP addresses. also performs health checks on targets

-*API Gateway* - create, update, and publish APIs. compatible with REST architecture/HTTP. in contrast to ALBs which are typically used for gRPC requests.

-gRPC uses binary encoding, this is not natively supported by HTTP protocols. gRPC also allows for bi-directional streaming, flow control, and cancellation, which is not possible with REST.